jayden-n/cinexplore/README.md

-# Streamflix 🍿
+# Cinexplore 🍿
-Streamflix is a movies collection website that helps online users search and explore their desired movies, TV Shows, Cast and more!
+Cinexplore is a movies collection website that helps online users search and explore their desired movies, TV Shows, Cast and more!

 ## Technologies - Frameworks - Libraries